Door Slams Still Spike Up My Nervous System Despite Wearing Headphones (Autism Noise Sensitivity)

 I don’t know if it's going to happen again seconds later, or half an hour later.

 My heart rate rises and I have to immediately stop whatever I'm doing to quickly go outside and calm myself down.
+Taking some time to walk outside, or even a few steps away from my families house since I still often hear it from that range.

 Even if I’m doing something calming—reading or playing a game—one door slam resets me.
 My executive function drops and I can’t stay on the task.
 I have to step away from my computer to recover.

-I try to escape outside, but the noise follows me.
 Someone’s on the phone loudly, people still try to get my attention, and I have to mask through it while I’m already overloaded.
 That makes recovery slower.

 About Me